Deferring, suspending or cancelling enrolment

 - A traumatic experience which could include involvement in, or witnessing of a serious accident; or witnessing or being the victim of a serious crime and this has impacted on your studies (supported by police and psychologists reports)

-- Where we are unable to offer a per-requisite course.
+- Where we are unable to offer a pre-requisite course.

-If you wish to defer your studies or cancel your enrolment, you are required to complete the Amend your program status form.
+If you wish to apply for leave from studies or withdraw from all studies, you are required to complete the Amend your program status form.